-While investing is a serious business, playing the stock market does have an element of fun to it.
-Investors who do their research and tune into the news and business cycles can take advantage of trends that might better enable them to earn good returns on investment.
+And while investing is a serious business, playing the stock market can have an element of fun to it in the sense that investors who do their research — and tune into the news and business cycles — can take advantage of trends that might enable them to earn better returns on investment.

 Despite the phrase “playing” the stock market, it’s important to make the distinction between investing and gambling up front.

-While there are some clear similarities—both investors and gamblers are trying to make money, after all—there are a couple of key differences.
-While both gambling and investing involve risk, investing actively manages that risk, rather than relying on blind luck to guide a person to positive returns.
-Second, and similarly, investing involves a strategy, something that a gambler pulling the lever on a slot machine or betting on red or black can’t employ.
+While both gambling and investing involve risk, investing actively attempts to manage various forms of risk, rather than relying on blind luck.
+Second, smart investing involves a strategy, something that a gambler pulling the lever on a slot machine can’t employ.

 Playing the Market: Risks and Rewards

-Learning how to play the stock market—in other words, become a good investor—takes time and patience.
-It’s good to know what, exactly, the market could throw at you, and that means knowing the basics of the risks and rewards of playing the market.
+Learning how to play the stock market — in other words, become a good investor — takes time and patience.
+It’s good to know the basics of the risks and rewards.

 In a broad sense, the most obvious risk of playing the market is that an investor will lose their investment.
 But on a more granular level, investors face a number of different types of risks, especially when it comes to stocks.
 These include market risk, liquidity risk, and business risks, which can manifest in a variety of ways in the real world.

-A disappointing earnings report can crater a stock’s value, for instance.
+A disappointing earnings report can tank a stock’s value, for instance.
 Or a national emergency, like a viral pandemic, can affect the market at large, causing an investor’s portfolio to deflate.
-Investors are also at the mercy of inflation—and stagflation, too.
+Investors are also at the mercy of inflation — and stagflation, too.

 • By seeing the value of their investment increase.
 The value of individual stocks rise and fall depending on a multitude of factors, but the market overall tends to rise over time, and has fully recovered from every single downturn it’s ever experienced.

 • By earning dividend income.
-Dividends can also be reinvested, in order to further grow your investments.
+Dividends from stocks can also be reinvested, in order to further grow your investments.

 • By leaving their money in the market.
 It’s worth mentioning that the longer an investor keeps their money in the market, the bigger the potential rewards of investing are.